California thrasher: Distribution and habitat

 The California thrasher is a year round resident of both slopes of the California Coast Ranges and the western slope of the Sierra Nevada.
 It is only rarely found in the Central Valley between them.
 Its primary habitat is chaparral.
 It also inhabits sagebrush, juniper bushland, and riparian and oak woodlands with a dense understory.
 It is sometimes found in suburban parks and yards that have dense cover.
 In elevation it ranges generally as high as 1600 m and as high as 2000 m in southern California mountains.

+The California thrasher primarily inhabits the great interior valleys of California, where it forages mainly beneath dense and continuous cover.
+Approximately two-thirds of its foraging activities are conducted on the ground.
+This bird's range is notably restricted, extending slightly beyond the state of California only towards the south.

 Behavior

 This species' behavior is difficult to observe because it tends to keep hidden in dense cover.
 In the open it runs swiftly with its tail raised.
+The California thrasher has a distinct foraging behavior, often seeking food under dense and continuous cover.
+It primarily forages on the ground, making up approximately two-thirds of its foraging activity.

+Studies involving color-banded thrashers have shown more about how they interact with each other socially.
+A male thrasher will defend his territory by chasing away rivals, and will drive out his own young from his own previous broods before a new breeding season can start.
+While males are the primary singers, females have also been observed to sing, especially in response to the song of a male.
+Confrontations between thrashers and other wildlife have also been recorded.
+A thrasher will repeatedly attack from the air, or defensively posture against animals if it feels threatened.
+However, if a threat is deemed too large then the thrasher prefers to escape by running into cover and hiding rather than flying away.
+This is largely due to its physical build of having strong legs and a tail which are ideal for running away.

 Feeding

 The California thrasher forages mostly on the ground, by digging and sweeping leaf litter and soil with its bill.
 It walks or hops between foraging stops.
 Its diet in spring is almost exclusively insects and other small invertebrates, to which it adds small soft fruits during the rest of the year.
 When feeding on fruits it can be in exposed situations, but is often under cover.
+The California thrasher has a distinct foraging behavior characterized by its habit of searching for food beneath dense and continuous cover.
+A significant portion of its foraging activity, around two-thirds, is conducted on the ground.
+The bird's choice of foraging grounds reflects its adaptation to the dense shrubbery and undergrowth common in its habitat.